-Blood is a special connective tissue consisting of a fluid matrix, plasma, and formed elements.
+Blood is a connective tissue which is composed of a fluid matrix (plasma) and formed elements.

 There are two main categories of WBCs:

-• Basophils secrete histamine, serotonin, heparin, etc., and are involved in inflammatory reactions.
+Basophils: Basophils secrete histamine, serotonin, heparin, etc. They are involved in inflammatory reactions.

-• Eosinophils (2-3 per cent) resist infections and are also associated with allergic reactions.
+Eosinophils: Eosinophils comprise 2-3% of WBCs.
+These resist infections and are also associated with allergic reactions.

-• Lymphocytes (20-25 per cent) are of two major types – ‘B’ and ‘T’ forms.
-Both B and T lymphocytes are responsible for immune responses of the body.
+Lymphocytes: Lymphocytes comprise about 20-25% of WBCs.
+There are two major types of lymphocytes, viz.
+B and T types.
+Both the types are responsible for immune responses of the body.

 Two such groupings – the ABO and Rh – are widely used all over the world.

-ABO grouping is based on the presence or absence of two surface antigens (chemicals that can induce immune response) on the RBCs namely A and B. Similarly, the plasma of different individuals contain two natural antibodies (proteins produced in response to antigens).
+ABO grouping is based on the presence of absence of two surface antigens on the RBCs, viz.
+A and B. Antigens are chemicals which can induce immune response.
+The plasma also contains two natural antibodies.
+Antibodies are proteins produced in response to antigens.

-Importance of Blood Group: During blood transfusion, any blood cannot be used; the blood of a donor has to be carefully matched with the blood of a recipient before any blood transfusion to avoid severe problems of clumping (destruction of RBC).
+During blood transfusion, the donor blood needs to be carefully matched with the blood of a recipient.
+Transfusion of unmatched blood can lead to severe problems of clumping, i.e. destruction of RBC.

-Another antigen, the Rh antigen similar to one present in Rhesus monkeys (hence Rh), is also observed on the surface of RBCs of majority (nearly 80 per cent) of humans.
-Such individuals are called Rh positive (Rh +ve) and those in whom this antigen is absent are called Rh negative (Rh –ve).
+The Rh antigen is similar to one present in Rhesus monkeys.
+It is also observed on the surface of RBCs of majority (nearly 80%) humans.
+Such individuals are called Rh positive (Rh +ve).
+A person without Rh antigen is called Rh negative (Rh –ve).

-Significance of Rh Group: An Rh -ve person, if exposed to Rh +ve blood, will form specific antibodies against the Rh antigens.
-Therefore, Rh group should also be matched before transfusions.
+An Rh -ve person, if exposed to Rh +ve blood, will form specific antibodies against the Rh antigens.
+Hence, Rh group should also be matched before transfusions.

 Coagulation of Blood